wahlflo/eml_analyzer/README.md

   --text                Shows plaintext
   --html                Shows HTML
-  -s, --structure       Shows structure of the E-Mail -u, --url             Shows embedded links and urls in the html part -ea EXTRACT, --extract EXTRACT
+  -s, --structure       Shows structure of the E-Mail -u, --url             Shows embedded links and urls in the HTML and text part -ea EXTRACT, --extract EXTRACT
                         Extracts the x-th attachment --extract-all         Extracts all attachments